-Each year, the Boston Foundation distributes more than $16 million in grants and other support from the Permanent Fund for Boston, an endowed pool of funds contributed by donors who want to see the Greater Boston community thrive.
-These discretionary grant-making dollars are largely awarded through a competitive process that is open to all nonprofits serving the Foundation’s catchment area and is stewarded by the Foundation’s Program Department Staff.
-All grants are approved by the Foundation’s Board of Directors.
+Each year, the Boston Foundation distributes more than $16 million in grants and other support from the Permanent Fund for Boston, an endowed pool of funds built over the last 100 years by contributors who want to see the Greater Boston community thrive.
+Discretionary grants are largely awarded through a competitive process open to all nonprofits serving the Foundation’s catchment area, stewarded by the Foundation’s Program Department staff and approved by the Foundation’s Board of Directors.

 Next Steps for Boston Dance provides multi-layered support for Greater Boston’s choreographers.
 This grant program aims to support Greater Boston choreographers creating original work in any dance genre and at any career level, post-college, to move forward and take a “next step” in their careers.

 The Boston Foundation invests the majority of its discretionary resources in five impact areas and two crosscutting strategies.
 Nonprofits fitting within the defined goals of those areas and strategies are invited to apply for support after conversation with a program officer from their respective field.Grant Guidelines